algosup/2024-2025-project-3-quickest-path-team-1/documents/management/weeklyreport/WeeklyReport2.md

 # II.
 Work Planned

-This week will be focused on the functional specifications that need to be done by the start of the third week.
+This week has been focused on the functional specifications, which must be completed by the start of the third week.
 The **Technical Leader** planned to advance on the technical specification until 35%.
 The **Quality Assurance** planned to review the first week's weekly report and the functional, create github's pull request (PR) templates, make the functional's PR to put the functional in the main branch and work on his documents.
 The developing team will optimize the code.

 # III.
 Work Done